lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/05-create-ingress.md

 # Keycloak Ingress Configuration
-This Ingress resource exposes Keycloak over HTTPS using NGINX Ingress Controller already active in our cluster.
+This Ingress resource exposes Keycloak over HTTPS using NGINX Ingress Controller already active in the cluster.
 It routes traffic for `keycloak.iot.keutgens.be` to the internal Keycloak service.

-## 1. Create ingress file:
+## 1. Create the Ingress file
+Create the file:
 ```bash
 vi keycloak-ingress.yaml
 ```